sebastiaanver/projects/README.md

 # Projects

-Models: testing out different models and see how they perform on a certain dataset.
+Models: testing out different models and see how they perform on a certain dataset. \n
 ClassifyingGasElectricyt: classifying gas and electricity usage based on information from the neighborhood.